kylephillips/favorites/readme.txt

 == Upgrade Notice ==

 = 1.2.0 =
+* Important: If page cache is enabled on your site, clear the cache immediately after updating.
 * Many enhancements and developer/theme features have been added.
 If page cache is enabled on your site, it may be beneficial to reset the cache.
 Some generated HTML elements are now output with data attributes that enable dynamic updates.
 If the cached HTML does not have these data attributes, errors may occur.

 = 1.1.3 =